-Only Constant and Random are available when the interface bit rate is 400 Gbps.
+Only Constant and Random are available when the interface bit rate is 200 Gbps or 400 Gbps.

 Frame size is protocol headers and payload combined.
 Frame size does not include preamble and interframe gap.

 Frame size

 •

 IFG Preamble Destinaton MAC Source MAC Туре Data FCS IFG Preamble